php-fig/fig-standards/proposed/resource-location.md

 Resource Location
 =================

-This document describes a common interface for locating resources in PHP.
+This document describes a common interface for resource location in PHP.

 The main goal is to allow libraries to receive a `Psr\ResourceLocation\ResourceLocatorInterface` object and locate file resources